 What has gotten us into trouble is the whole cycle of assigning roles to people, roles that they must play in order to meet our needs.
 Instead of “Here’s what you can do for me,” we need to switch to “How can I help?”
 Instead of “Jump through these hoops,” we need to say, “I accept you as you are.”

 How happy would your dreams become if you were not the one who gave the “proper” role to every figure that the dream contains.
 No one can fail but your idea of him, and there is no betrayal but of this….Perceptions are determined by their purpose, in that they seem to be what they are for.
 A shadow figure who attacks becomes a brother giving you a chance to help, if this [help] becomes the function of the dream.
 (T-29.V.5:1-2, 5-6)

 Be willing to enter into holy encounters in the present

 We need to be willing to stop talking to our shadow figures, and start really encountering the real people who stand beside us in the present.

-Would you recognize a holy encounter if you are merely perceiving it as a meeting with your own past?
-For you would be meeting no one, and the sharing of salvation, which makes the encounter holy, would be excluded from your sight….Now is the closest approximation of eternity that this world offers.
-It is in the reality of “now,” without past or future, that the beginning of the appreciation of eternity lies.
-For only “now” is here, and only “now” presents the opportunities for the holy encounters in which salvation can be found.
-(T-13.IV.6-7)
+Will you recognize a holy encounter if you are merely perceiving it as a meeting with your own past?
+For you are meeting no one, and the sharing of salvation, which makes the encounter holy, is excluded from your sight….Now is the closest approximation of eternity which this world offers.
+And it is in the reality of now, without past or future, that the beginning of the appreciation of eternity lies.
+For only now is here, and only it presents the opportunities for the holy encounters in which salvation can be found.
+(T-13.IV.7:1-2, 8:3-5)